wp-plugins/database-backup-amazon-s3/readme.txt

 Incremental Backup (Incremental dump Backup) will be possible in future versions of Database Amazon S3 Backup plugin.

+= Our website must be backuped as a full backup amazon s3.
+Can we do that with this plugin? =

+This plugin is for Database backup of websites to Amazon S3 services only.

 == Changelog ==